-The return on equity amounted to 28.7% (82.7%).
-The cost-to-income ratio (CIR; the ratio of total costs to gross income) reached 79.0%, an increase on the previous year's figure of 65.8%.
-Net commission income fell, compared to the historical high of the previous year, and amounted to $\mathfrak{C}359.9$ million ($\mathfrak{C}572.5$ million).
-However, after the two record years 2020 and 2021 and despite the adverse market environment, the third-best value ever recorded was achieved.
-Net interest income, including current income from shares and other variable-yield securities, was $\mathfrak{C}{99.5}$ million in the reporting year, which therefore substantially exceeds the previous year's value ($\mathfrak{C}{37.5}$ million) and our very cautious estimate.
-Net income from trading activities increased by $\mathfrak{C}{3.6}$ million to $\mathfrak{C}{12.3}$ million in 2022 ($\mathfrak{C}{8.7}$ million).
-The ratio of net interest income to total net interest and net commission income (excluding income from participating interests/affiliated companies) was 22:78 (6:94), underlining the continued high importance of the commission business for our service-orientated business model.
+The return on equity amounted to 29.3% (28.7%).
+The cost-income ratio (CIR; the ratio of total costs to gross income) reached 80.7%, yet again an increase on the previous year's figure of 79.0%.
+Net commission income as a whole fell to &289.0 million in 2023 compared to the previous year (&359.9 million).
+Net interest income, including current income from shares and other variable-yield securities, was &166.7 million in 2023, which exceeds both the previous year's value (&99.5 million) and also our somewhat cautious forecast.
+Net income from trading activities dropped by &3.6 million to &8.7 million in 2023 (&12.3 million).

+The ratio of net interest income to total net interest and net commission income (excluding income from participating interests/affiliated companies) was 37:63 (22:78), underlining the continued high importance of the commission business for our service-orientated business model.